Welcome to Villea Village

 Olive Grove connected suites with a double bed and two twin beds, 2 bathrooms, and 2 kitchenettes.
 More room for 4 adults!

 Ideal for families of 4.
-Kitchen, dbl bed in master, 2 sofa couches.
+Kitchen, 1 double bed in master, 2 sofa couches.

 *Wireless Internet access available for a nominal fee.